kzfrb3/jot/posts.md

 ---
 stamp: 2021-07-01T08:18:54-05:00
 ---
 psychiatric goon
 projections and triggers now
-no confusion here
+I am not confused
 {end}
 ---
 stamp: 2021-07-31T23:50:48Z
 ---
 out in the hot night
 carnivore or caribou
 emphasize your scars
 {end}